Platform preview

 Ask SanaLytics

-Simulated analysis based on the current mock hospital dataset.
+Simulated analysis based on the current checked-in scenario dataset.
 Outputs are structured for executive review rather than chat.

 Active request